duymanh96w/a-simple-ocs/README.md

-# Setup a simple OCS using FastAPI, MongoDB and Redis
+# Setup an simple OCS using FastAPI, MongoDB and Redis

 **Overview**
 This repository simulates a simple Online Charging System with 2 APIs: one for recording call details and one for querying billing information